teomanozen/teomanozen/README.md

 ### Hi there 👋
+I am an under-graduate Mathematical Engineering student who is interested in both programming and music.

 <!--
 **teomanozen/teomanozen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.